gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

     For version 1.1.0 and later:

-    Starting in version 1.1.0, you will be required to "Bring Your Own GemFire," which will allow for improved flexibility with GemFire patch versions.
-In addition to the Spring Data for VMware GemFire dependency, you must add an explicit dependency on the desired version of GemFire.
+    Starting in version 1.1.0, you will be required to "Bring Your Own [vmware-gemfire-short-name]," which will allow for improved flexibility with [vmware-gemfire-short-name] patch versions.
+In addition to the [spring-data-gemfire-name] dependency, you must add an explicit dependency on the desired version of [vmware-gemfire-short-name].
 The required dependencies will differ for clients and servers.

     For clients:

     * **Maven**: Add the following to your `pom.xml` file.
-Replace `VERSION` with the current version of Spring Data for VMware GemFire available and `GEMFIRE_VERSION` with the version of VMware GemFire being used for the project.
+Replace `VERSION` with the current version of [spring-data-gemfire-name] available and `GEMFIRE_VERSION` with the version of [vmware-gemfire-name] being used for the project.

         ```
         <dependency>